pnp/PnP-PowerShell/Documentation/Remove-PnPSiteClassification.md

 PS:> Enable-PnPSiteClassification -Classifications "HBI","LBI","Top Secret" -UsageGuidelinesUrl http://aka.ms/sppnp
 ```

 Enables Site Classifications for your tenant and provides three classification values.
-The usage guideliness will be set to the specified URL.
+The first value will be set as the default and the usage guideliness will be set to the specified URL.

 ## PARAMETERS